 The format of this study lends itself to the action research design.
 To measure achievement on a consistent basis, a pretest, containing multiple choice questions and a posttest, containing multiple choice, and at least one brief constructed response question, is administered for each science unit.
 While the design of the pre-test and posttest vary slightly, (e.g. the posttest contains one or more brief constructed response questions) the latter often proves to be more challenging.
 Student scores on both the pretest and posttest will vary.
 Constraints on this study were the size and immobility of the interactive word wall.
-It does not allow for the flexibility of pulling small groups to another classroom or a comparison group to occupy that sixth grade classroom.
+It does not allow for the flexibility of pulling small groups to another classroom or a comparison group to occupy that sixth-grade classroom.

 Participants